satori-ng/hooker/docs/index.rst

    digraph Flatland {
       "File exists?" -> "File is valid?" -> "Call event for decryption algorithms" -> "Decrypt file based on previous event" -> "Print result";
    }

+Of course there are many more points that it's useful to call events, but this is an example after all.
+To see code that does the above, take a look :doc:`here <example>`